mrmartineau/SublimeTextSetupWiki/README.md

 **Install through Package Control**

 ### Keybinding
-Type `fetch` into Go To Anything
+Type `fetch` into Command palette

 ## <a name="placeholders"></a> [Placeholders](https://github.com/mrmartineau/Placeholders)
-Placeholder HTML & content (lorem ipsum) package for Sublime Text 2
+Placeholder HTML & content (lorem ipsum) package for Sublime Text 2.
+Browse [the repository](https://github.com/mrmartineau/Placeholders) to see what snippets are included, usually the tabtrigger is the name of the snippet.

 ## <a name="prefixr"></a> [Prefixr](http://wbond.net/sublime_packages/prefixr)